 When it comes to culture like museum exhibits, New York is hard to beat.
 From art to history to design, the city’s institutions are packed with exhibits that provoke, intrigue, and entertain.
-Right now you can see the original animals that inspired Winnie the Pooh, a 20-carat blue diamond, the religious side of Andy Warhol's art, and much more.
+Right now you can see the original animals that inspired Winnie the Pooh, an immersive show in Chelsea, a tribute to The Walking Dead, and much more.
 Here are our picks for the can’t-miss museum exhibits of the season.

 Museum Exhibits NYC: Library

 A lock of Edgar Allan Poe’s hair, Thomas Jefferson’s handwritten copy of the Declaration of Independence, Malcolm X’s briefcase, the real-life Winnie-the-Pooh: the New York Public Library holds a lot more than books.
 For the first time ever you can explore a selection of the 56 million items in the collection with the opening of the Polonsky Exhibition of The New York Public Library’s Treasures.
 Ongoing.

 Museum Exhibits NYC: Art and New York City